Duke Kimbrough McCall: Early career

-After deciding to pursue ministry instead of law, McCall declined his acceptance from Vanderbilt Law School to enroll at the Southern Baptist Theological Seminary in Louisville, Kentucky, earning the Th.M. degree in 1938 while serving as a fellow to the seminary's president, John R. Sampey.
+After deciding to pursue ministry instead of law, McCall declined his acceptance from Vanderbilt Law School to enroll at the Southern Baptist Theological Seminary in Louisville, Kentucky, earning the Th.M. degree in 1938 while a fellow to the seminary's president, John R. Sampey.
 McCall then earned a Ph.D. from the seminary in 1942.
-While completing his Ph.D., he served as pastor of a small Baptist church in Woodville, Tennessee.
+While completing his Ph.D., he was pastor of a small Baptist church in Woodville, Tennessee.

 McCall's first full-time pastorate, during the early years of World War II, was at Broadway Baptist Church, a prominent congregation in downtown Louisville.

 In 1943, McCall was elected president of the Baptist Bible Institute of New Orleans, Louisiana, which less than three years later became New Orleans Baptist Theological Seminary.

 Denominational leadership

 In 1946, McCall became Executive Secretary-Treasurer of the SBC Executive Committee, the Southern Baptist Convention's central coordinating body.
 During his tenure the SBC became the largest Protestant faith group in the United States.